shelleyhoover/UPP4652021/Lessons/Lesson1.md

 Make sure you can login to [ArcGIS Online](https://univofillinois.maps.arcgis.com/)

-1. Be sure to select "Enterprise Login"
+1. Be sure to select the UIC login
 2. Login using your UIC NetID
 3. Email me if you're unable to login before next week's class

 ## Additional Resources